-I find most animal skins to be rather slimy and too fatty for consumption and so am not a fan, however, I break all the rules for this delectable dish.
-With its thick, crispy skin and juicy, savory meat roasted to perfection, this dish is truly unique tasting.
+This no-fail recipe for Crispy Roast Pork (Thit Heo Quay) makes a perfectly puffy and crispy pork skin atop well-seasoned and juicy meat.
+I find most animal skins to be rather slimy and too fatty for consumption and so am not a fan.
+However, I break all the rules for this delectable dish.
+With its thick, crispy skin and juicy, savory meat roasted to perfection, Crispy Roast Pork is truly unique tasting.
 The recipe is simple with an easy-to-make and flavorful marinade.
 You can use any marinade you like but to get that distinct Asian roast pork flavor, be sure to use a little 5-spice powder and some soy sauce.
 To achieve the deliciously crispy and bubbly pork skin, there are numerous techniques with some yielding better results than others.
 So in this recipe, I’ve eliminated all of the guesswork.
 This is a no-fuss, no-fail recipe!
 The only work you have to do is to watch the timer and adjust the oven temperature as needed.
 It’s hardly work at all 🙂 Enjoy!!

 When buying pork belly, try to find a piece that has the same thickness all around.
 Also, examine the skin and make sure it doesn’t have any abrasions, markings or imbedded hairs.
 If frozen pork belly is all you can find, no worries, just make sure the pork is completely thawed before prepping.

 The marinade is enough for up to 3 lbs of pork belly.
 It’s ok if you don’t use all of the marinade so don’t drench the meat.

 Avoid getting the marinade on the pork skin.
 It will prevent the skin from getting crispy.

 The longer the meat is refrigerated, the drier the skin will be and the crispier the results after roasting.
 For even better results, let the pork rest in the refrigerator for 24 hours.